tmz22/javascript-challenge/README.md

 ### Before You Begin

-1. Create a new repository for this project called `javascript-challenge`. **Do not add this homework to an existing reposito
+1. Create a new repository for this project called `javascript-challenge`. **Do not add this homework to an existing repo

 2. Clone the new repository to your computer.